armand1m/microservices/README.md

 # A Microservices Architecture

-An implementation of a fully automated microservice environment built using Docker Compose.
+An implementation of a fully automated microservice environment built on top of Docker Compose, Dockerfiles and Git Submodules.

 _Simple gif showing how to setup project, run, and scale it:_